-Any tips you can offer on selecting rocks and use in the landscape?
+Any tips you can offer on selecting rocks and using them in the landscape?
 Pam, Athens, Georgia

 Success with Rocks and Stones

-For successfully incorporation of big stones in a landscape design, they should be placed where they add to the yard and become a focal point.
+For successful incorporation of big stones in a landscape design, they should be placed where they add to the yard and become a focal point.

-Don’t place them in an area you’re trying to disguise, cover up or hide things.
-Each boulder needs to be placed with purpose for:
+Don’t place them in an area you’re trying to disguise, cover up, or hide things.
+Each boulder needs to be placed with a purpose for:

 Plan ahead of time exactly where each stone will be placed for the ultimate best effect.
 Also when choosing large rocks look to local materials.